Bakht Singh

-Bakht Singh Chabra also known as Brother Bakht Singh (6 June 1903 – 17 September 2000) was a Christian evangelist in India starting at the British Raj and later other parts of South Asia.
+Bakht Singh Chabra also known as Brother Bakht Singh (6 June 1903 – 17 September 2000) was a Christian evangelist in India.
 He is often regarded as one of the most well-known Bible teachers and preachers and pioneers of the Indian Church movement and Gospel contextualization.
 According to Indian traditions, he is also known as 'Elijah of 21st Century' in Christendom.
 According to his autobiography, Bakht Singh became a Christian when he was an engineering student in Canada in 1929, even though previously he had torn up the Bible and was strongly opposed to Christianity.
-He was India's foremost evangelist, preacher and indigenous church planter who founded churches and established Hebron Ministries.
+He was Colonial India's foremost evangelist, preacher and indigenous church planter who founded churches and established Hebron Ministries.
 He began a worldwide indigenous church-planting movement in India that grew to more than 10,000 local churches.
 Bakht Singh died on 17 September 2000, in Hyderabad, India.

 Early life

-Bakht Singh was born during the British Raj to religious Sikh parents Shri.
+Bakht Singh was born during the British Raj in India to religious Sikh parents Shri.
 Lal Jawahar Mal and Smt.
-Lakshmi Bai Joya in 1903 in Joiya village, Sargodha District of the Punjab, British ruled India.
+Lakshmi Bai Joya in 1903 in Joiya village, Sargodha District of the Punjab, British India.
 He studied in a Christian missionary school.
 He was actively involved in social work through the Sikh temple.
 He was married to Rama Bai at the age of 12, on 6 June 1915.
 After graduating from Punjab University he went to England for higher studies in 1926 and studied Agricultural Engineering.
 His parents were not in favor of him going to England; they were concerned that he would be influenced by Christians.
 Bakht Singh promised his parents that he would not be converted.